-Canon 4000D versus Canon 400D
+Canon 4000D vs 400D

-The Canon EOS 4000D and the Canon EOS 400D (labelled Canon XTi in some countries) are two digital cameras that were announced, respectively, in February 2018 and August 2006.
+The Canon EOS 4000D and the Canon EOS 400D (labelled Canon XTi in some countries) are two digital cameras that were revealed to the public, respectively, in February 2018 and August 2006.
 Both are DSLR (Digital Single Lens Reflex) cameras that are equipped with an APS-C sensor.
-The 4000D has a resolution of 17.9 megapixel, whereas the 400D provides 10.1 MP.
+The 4000D has a resolution of 17.9 megapixels, whereas the 400D provides 10.1 MP.

-Body comparison: Canon 4000D vs Canon 400D
+Body comparison: Canon 4000D vs 400D

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon 400D is notably smaller (19 percent) than the Canon 4000D.
 However, the 400D is markedly heavier (28 percent) than the 4000D.
 In this context, it is worth noting that neither the 4000D nor the 400D are weather-sealed.